What is Microsoft 365 and how can it help small businesses grow?

 Related: What is Microsoft Outlook in Microsoft 365 and how do I use it?

 PowerPoint is a presentation program that lets users create and share dynamic presentations and slideshows.
 Small businesses can use PowerPoint to create marketing materials or engaging presentations for public speaking events or sales meetings.

 Microsoft Publisher is an easy-to-use graphic design application.
 Publisher users can create layouts and customize designs for print or digital media.
 While not the most powerful graphic design application on the market, small businesses can use Publisher to create logos, business cards, newsletters, or coupons, among other things.

 OneDrive is Microsoft’s user-facing cloud-storage platform.
-Microsoft users have free access to a limited amount of storage space on OneDrive — however, if you purchase Office 365, it comes with additional storage space.
+Microsoft users have free access to a limited amount of storage space on OneDrive — however, if you purchase Microsoft 365, it comes with additional storage space.
 Small businesses can upload, access and share a number of different files with OneDrive.

 SharePoint is a collaborative, document-sharing platform.
 SharePoint is mainly used to share documents and reports within an organization.
 Small businesses can use SharePoint as an intranet for storing and communicating important information.

 Microsoft Teams is a digital workspace designed to streamline communication and project management.
 With dynamic tools like individual and team chats, voice and video calls, and real-time file collaboration, Microsoft Teams aims to solve some of the communication gaps that exist within organizations.

 Related: Using Microsoft 365 to connect a dispersed team

 Microsoft Invoicing is an application that lets users easily create and manage invoices.
 Small businesses can create itemized invoices, send them to customers, and track them as paid through the web-based or mobile application.
 Microsoft Invoicing can also sync with QuickBooks to streamline your financial recordkeeping.